husenmultani/jQuery-Form-Validation-/README.md

 hi everyone,

-  in this code i want to show you how validate your html form jquery with regular expression [pattern].
+  in this code i want to show you how to validate your html form jquery with regular expression [pattern].